 Skip to Main Content

-Hookworms are a concern for dog owners, affecting pet health and posing a risk to humans.
-This blog post by our vets in Kennesaw covers signs, treatment, and preventive measures.
-It also discusses the reasons, timing, and interpretation of blood testing for hookworms in dogs.
+Hookworms are a common intestinal parasite that can affect dogs of all ages and breeds.
+This blog post by our vets in Kennesaw covers signs, treatment, and preventive measures of hookworms in dogs.

 What are hookworms?